 Employee Retirement Income Security Act of 1974 (ERISA): A federal law that originally set minimum standards for funding, vesting and termination of employer-sponsored pension plans.
 ERISA also contains provisions to protect the interests of participants and beneficiaries in welfare plans.
 Welfare plans must be in written form, describe the benefits and name the persons responsible for the operation of the plan.

 Exclusive Provider Organization (EPO): Arrangement consisting of a group of providers who have a contract with an insurer, employer, third-party administrator, or other sponsoring group.
 Criteria for provider participation may be the same as those in PPOs but have more restrictive provider selection and credentialing process or otherwise forfeit reimbursement altogether.

-Explanation of Benefits (EOB): A document sent to an insured when the plan or insurance company handles a claim.
-The document explains how reimbursement was made, or why the claim was not paid, and if any additional information is needed.
+Explanation of Benefits (EOB): A document sent to an insured when the plan or insurance company processes a claim.
+The document explains how reimbursement was made, or why the claim was not paid, and if any additional information is needed to have the claim reconsidered.
 The appeals procedure should be outlined to advise the insured of his/her rights if there is dissatisfaction with the decision.